Kenwood Academy: History

 The Chicago Public Schools (CPS) began the planning process to build Kenwood Academy, then called Kenwood High School, on November 3, 1965.
 With Northern big cities undergoing the final years of the baby boom, the CPS felt the need for a modernized new high school on Chicago's South Side.
-During the time of planning for the new school, CPS operated Kenwood Upper Grade Center; a neighborhood elementary school that was later converted into a high school to relieve overcrowding at nearby high schools in 1962.
+During the time of planning for the new school, CPS operated Kenwood Upper Grade Center, a neighborhood elementary school that was later converted into a high school to relieve overcrowding at nearby high schools in 1962.
 At the time, the school served 900 students in a building meant for only 500.

 The question of whether to build Kenwood High School was the center of intense interest and tension for community members in Hyde Park, Kenwood, and Woodlawn who were concerned about the impact a new school would have on the racial composition of the surrounding neighborhoods and schools.
 Before the construction of Kenwood High School all students from these communities attended Hyde Park High School in Woodlawn.
 Community activists from Woodlawn argued that building a new high school in Hyde Park/Kenwood would drain all of the white students from Hyde Park High School, effectively segregating the school.
 These activists argued for an expansion of Hyde Park High School to alleviate overcrowding rather than the construction of a separate school.
-However, on November 17, 1966 the Chicago Board of Education approved the proposal to build Kenwood High School, on a site bordered by 51st Street to the south, Lake Park Avenue to the east, Blackstone Avenue to the west; near the Illinois Central Railroad.
+However, on November 17, 1966 the Chicago Board of Education approved the proposal to build Kenwood High School, on a site bordered by 51st Street to the south, Lake Park Avenue to the east, and Blackstone Avenue to the west, and near the Illinois Central Railroad.

 Construction on the school began in March 1968.
 At $7.4 million, it was considered Chicago's most expensive high school at the time.
 The new school, situated at 5015 South Blackstone Avenue, opened in September 1969 with an enrollment of 700.
 The school's demographics during the first ten years was made up of 79% African-American and 21% White.
 The white population at the school continue to decline over the years, bringing the current demographics to 84% African-American, 5% white, 4% Hispanic, 3% Asian, and 4% multi-racial or other.
-Elizabeth Mollahan–Jochner, who had been the principal of Kenwood Upper Grade Center, served as the new Kenwood's principal, holding the position for eighteen years from the school's opening until her retirement in June 1987.
+Elizabeth Mollahan-Jochner, who had been the principal of Kenwood Upper Grade Center, served as the new Kenwood's principal, holding the position for 18 years from the school's opening until her retirement in June 1987.
 In recognition of the school's academic excellence and special programs, the Chicago Board of Education and CPS designated the school an "academy" and " a school of distinction" in 1977.

 Demographics

-As of the 2019–2020 school year, 85.8% of Kenwood's student body is African-American, 4.5% White, 4.8% Hispanic, 2.3% Asian, and 2.5% Other.
-Low-income students make up 57.5% of Kenwood's student body.
-Kenwood has a 93% graduation rate.
+As of the 2019–2020 school year, 85.8% of Kenwood's student body was African-American, 4.5% White, 4.8% Hispanic, 2.3% Asian, and 2.5% other.
+Low-income students made up 57.5% of Kenwood's student body.
+Kenwood had a 93% graduation rate.